microprediction/monteprediction/TFRO.md

 Our "house" algorithms aren't completely shabby either and probably already better than what a few quants will build for you.
 However, its the use of the crowd in a granular manner that will give you the opportunity to create something truly solid and upsell derivatives of your data to all your clients for tens of thousands per month.

-## Ways I can help if you are prepared to have others inspect your in-house model residuals
+## Ways I can help if you are prepared to have others inspect your own model forecast errors for residual signal.
 Ah never mind, nobody is.

+(But see above)

 ## Ways I can help you if you want a job